 She pauses.
 “Because you have to know.
 You’re already here so you have to know.”

-CHINELO INFORMS YOU THAT THE doctor says that because his memories are out of touch with his mind, he will need to keep hearing things he is familiar with so as to allow his mind that slight chance of making contact with the present.
-So the following night, while Chinelo is away, you sit on his bed and talk while he reads.
+CHINELO INFORMS YOU THAT the doctor says that because his memories are out of touch with his mind, he will need to keep hearing things he is familiar with so as to allow his mind that slight chance of making contact with the present.
+So the following night, while she is away, you sit on his bed and talk while he reads.
 But he never responds, never even looks up.
 You talk football, try to talk politics.
-You pick his syrups from the iron tray, little cups of red and blue, and hold them out for him to take from your fingers and drink.
-Sometimes he does, his pink lips quivering; other times he ignores you until Chinelo returns and holds them out herself.
-Every night, you do the same thing; every week, you write her a cheque.
+You pick his syrups from the iron tray, cuplets of red and blue, and hold them out for him to take from your fingers and drink.
+Sometimes he does, his lips quivering; other times he ignores you until Chinelo returns and holds them out herself.
+Every night, you do the same thing.
+Twice, you write her a cheque.
 Then you do something more: you begin talking snippets of your visible lives together: the times in CKC, on the pitch, in his car, the hotel room.
-Slowly, you begin liking it, your unengaged rabble.
-It takes you back, keeps you whole.
-Still, he consistently ignores your presence.
+Slowly, you begin liking it, your unengaged babble.
+It takes you back, gathers you.
+Still, he ignores your presence.

-One week is gone and Chinelo is more relaxed in your presence, a new ease in the way she talks.
-She tells you she’s followed you since “Baby Mama.”
-“That song is so true,” she says.
-You want to tell her that “Baby Mama” also follows you about, to interviews, to concerts, people treating it as though you haven’t released other songs, more artistically realised songs.
+You want to tell her that “Baby Mama” also follows you about, to interviews, to concerts, people treating it as though you haven’t released other songs, better songs.
 She agrees, says your best song is “I Know.”
 “It’s brazenly honest,” she says.
 “Few people sing about friendship in Nigeria; you people take it for granted.
 Just that ‘Four Years’ by Styl Plus, and a few others.
 Somebody was saying in an interview that it’s only what the fans want that artistes will give.
 Excuses.
-They just can’t challenge themselves with profundity, just wasting good beats.”
+They just can’t challenge themselves with real meaning, just wasting good beats.”

 You have heard worse.
-People coming down hard on Nigerian pop musicians.
-People with High Life and Western pop and classical music and rock tastes deriding the flippancy of its lyrics.
-Especially now that Alternative musicians are springing up, writing about meaningful stuff.
+People coming down hard on Nigerian Afropop musicians.
+People with Highlife and Afrobeat and Western music tastes deriding the flippancy of its lyrics.
+Especially now that Alte musicians are springing up, with their beautiful lyrics about their hearts and being young.
 But she doesn’t quite belong in that class.
 She is a firm fan of what she is criticizing.

 “It depends,” you say.

 “I doubt,” she says.
-“High Life and Western music have that edge, they have everything, it’s a rounded music culture in those areas.
-You people want to go international without being up to it.”
+“Highlife and Afrobeat have that edge, they have everything, it’s a rounded music culture in those areas.
+You Afropop people want to go international without being up to it.”

 “It’s not that too many of us sing about the same things, it’s that there aren’t enough artistes who sing those other things.”